anasolomon/100daysofcode/README.md

 3. ~ 1st of July

 Data types in depth:
-Numbers (2,5,10) you can add them (ex.: N+N = B which will make the variable be equal to store B) same goes for: "-"; for multiplications the asterisk sign.
+Numbers (2,5,10) you can add them (ex.: N+N = B which will make the variable be equal to B) same goes for: "-"; for multiplications the asterisk sign.
 You can increment a value by 1 simply by putting value++. var myValue += 5;       var myValue -= 5;       var myValue *asterisk sign*= 5;       var myValue /= 5;
 String -> var myValue = "words go here or leave empty";   //in case you are a masochist and want to use " inside the quotation marks of a string data type then put a \ before " so Javascript will ignore it and not end the value input.